natrennalls/Kastel-Compendium/src/site/notes/Kastel Compendium/Character Questionnaire.md

 >  - [ ] How might these enemies seek to discomfit you in the future?
 >  - [ ] What valuable or important contacts do you have?
 >  - [ ] How did you come to know them?
->  - [ ] Which person(s) or group(s) are you most loyal to?
 >  - [ ] List any past serious relationships that you have had, and give a brief overview of the relationship(s).
->  - [ ] How do you think others generally perceive you?
->  - [ ] If someone crossed your path, what would you do?
 >  - [ ] Who is your most trusted ally?
->  - [ ] Who do you trust, in general?
 >  - [ ] Who do you despise and why?
->  - [ ] Name seven things you hate in others.
->  - [ ] Is your image consistent?
->  - [ ] Do people see you in similar ways?
->  - [ ] Do you deliberately present yourself differently in different situations, and how?
 >  - [ ] For what would you die for?
 >  - [ ] For whom would you go to extremes for?
->  - [ ] Who does you turn to when you're in trouble?
 >  - [ ] What is the worst thing someone has done to you?
->  - [ ] What are your general reaction to an attractive member of the opposite sex who lets you know they are available?
->  - [ ] How do you get along with others in the same field and/or work environment?
->  - [ ] How can you be blackmailed, beaten, and tricked (by PCs or NPCs)?
 >  - [ ] Have you lost any loves?
 >  - [ ] How did you handle the situation (short & long term)?
 >  - [ ] Who would miss you, should you go missing?
 >  - [ ] Who might protect you?
->  - [ ] Who might be convinced to sell you out?
->  - [ ] How close are you to your friends?
->  - [ ] What do they know about you?
->  - [ ] What do they not know about you?
->  - [ ] What do you know and not know about them?
->  - [ ] Do you live with anyone (housemates, roommates, relatives, friends, near-strangers, family friend, spouse, boyfriend, girlfriend, lover)?
 >  - [ ] Are you a member of any special interest groups?
 >  - [ ] What is your level of involvement?
 >  - [ ] What is your current status with local law-enforcement?